h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 ## Overview

-This tutorial introduces the Generalized Low Rank Model (GLRM), a new machine learning approach for reconstructing missing values and identifying important features in heterogeneous data.
+This tutorial introduces the Generalized Low Rank Model (GLRM) [[1](#references)], a new machine learning approach for reconstructing missing values and identifying important features in heterogeneous data.
 It demonstrates how to build a GLRM in H2O and integrate it into a data science pipeline to make better predictions.

 ## What is a Low Rank Model?

+Across business and research, analysts seek to understand large collections of data with numeric and categorical values.
+Many entries in this table may be noisy or even missing altogether.
+Low rank models facilitate the understanding of tabular data by producing a condensed vector representation for every row and column in the data set.

+Specifically, given a data table A with m rows and n columns, a GLRM consists of a decomposition of A into numeric matrices X and Y. The matrix X has the same number of rows as A, but only a low, user-specified number of columns k.
+The matrix Y has k rows and number of columns d equal to the total dimension of the embedded features in A. For example, if A has 3 numeric columns and 1 categorical column with 4 distinct levels (e.g., red, yellow, blue and green), then Y will have 7 columns.
+When A contains only numeric features, the number of columns in A and Y will be identical (d = n).

 #### TODO: Finish up this section and include LaTeX image!

-Given a data table A with m rows and n columns, a GLRM will decompose A into numeric matrices X and Y. The matrix X has the same number of rows as A, but only a small, user-specified number of columns k.
-Similarly, the matrix Y has k rows and the same number of columns as A, when categorical columns are expanded into indicator variables.
-The number k is chosen to be much less than both m and n, indicating the amount of compression by the low rank model representation: the smaller is k, the more compression.

 Both X and Y have practical interpretations.
 Each row of Y is an archetypal feature formed from the columns of A, and each row of X corresponds to a row of A projected into this reduced feature space.
-Thus, we can approximately reconstruct A from the matrix product XY.
+We can approximately reconstruct A from the matrix product XY, which has rank k.
+The number k is chosen to be much less than both m and n: a typical value for 1 million rows and 2,000 columns of numeric data is k = 15.
+The smaller is k, the more compression we gain from our low rank representation.

+GLRMs are an extension of well-known matrix factorization methods such as Principal Components Analysis (PCA).
+While PCA is limited to numeric data, GLRMs can handle mixed numeric, categorical, ordinal, and Boolean data with an arbitrary number of missing values.
+It allows the user to apply regularization to X and Y, imposing restrictions like non-negativity appropriate to a particular data science context.
+Thus, it is an extremely flexible approach to analyzing and interpreting heterogeneous data sets.

 ## Why use Low Rank Models?

-- **Memory:** By saving only the X and Y matrices, we can significantly reduce the amount of memory required to store a large dataset.
+- **Memory:** By saving only the X and Y matrices, we can significantly reduce the amount of memory required to store a large data set.
 A file that is 10 GB can be compressed down to 100 MB.
 When we need the original data again, we can reconstruct it on the fly from X and Y with minimal loss in accuracy.
 - **Speed:** We can use GLRM to compress data with high-dimensional, heterogeneous features into a few numeric columns.
 This leads to a huge speed-up in model-building and prediction, especially by machine learning algorithms that scale poorly with the size of the feature space.
 Below, we will see an example with 10x speed-up and no accuracy loss in deep learning.
 - **Feature Engineering:** The Y matrix represents the most important combinations of features from the training data.
 These condensed features, called archetypes, can be analyzed, visualized and incorporated into various data science applications.
-- **Missing Data Imputation:** Reconstructing a dataset from X and Y will automatically impute missing values.
+- **Missing Data Imputation:** Reconstructing a data set from X and Y will automatically impute missing values.
 This imputation is accomplished by intelligently leveraging the information contained in the known values of each feature, as well as user-provided parameters such as the loss function.

 ## Example 1: Visualizing Walking Stances

-For our first example, we will use data on [Subject 01's walking stances](https://simtk.org/project/xml/downloads.xml?group_id=603) from an experiment carried out by Hamner and Delp (2013) [2].
-Each of the 151 row of the dataset contains the (x, y, z) coordinates of major body parts recorded at a specific point in time.
+For our first example, we will use data on [Subject 01's walking stances](https://simtk.org/project/xml/downloads.xml?group_id=603) from an experiment carried out by _Hamner and Delp (2013)_ [[2](#references)].
+Each of the 151 row of the data set contains the (x, y, z) coordinates of major body parts recorded at a specific point in time.

 #### Basic Model Building